OpenDataPlatform/dexgate/README.md

 ## The Issuer URL.

-A stated above, one of the main configuration parameter is the 'Issuer URL'
+A stated above, one of the main configuration parameter is the `Issuer URL`

 - This URL must be defined both in `dex` and `dexgate` configuration with the same value.
 - All other endpoints are based on this issuer URL (Same scheme and host).
 - As the user login URL is based on, this URL must be reachable from outside the kubernetes cluster.

-This last constraint means the issuer URL will typically be handled by the entry load balancer/ingress controler.
+This last constraint means the `issuer URL` will typically be handled by the entry load balancer/ingress controler.
 And, as there is only one configuration value, this means the connexion between `dexgate` and `dex` will also go through this path.
 So, the effective interaction is more like the following: